The expansion vessel has changed the way central heating systems work.

 An easy way to check an expansion vessel is to tap it with another metal object, something like a key, if it has a tinny sound, then it’s ok,

 but if it has a dull sound then it’s full of water.
-When they are full with water, the system has no expansion, it’s then that the pressure relief valve kicks in and starts to discharge.
+When they are full of water, the system has no expansion, it’s then that the pressure relief valve kicks in and starts to discharge.

 The main reason this happens is, one lack of maintenance, the other being undersized for the system.